Ricky Williams: 1995–1997

-Williams attended the University of Texas, where he played for the Texas Longhorns football team from 1995 to 1998.
+Williams attended the University of Texas at Austin, where he played for the Longhorns football team from 1995 to 1998.
 The Philadelphia Phillies, as part of his minor league baseball contract, paid for his scholarship to college.

 Entering his freshman season, Williams was slated to begin as the starting fullback on the team.
 With Priest Holmes out for the 1995 season with an injury, Williams and Shon Mitchell started the season opener on the field together.
 Williams set a school record for rushing yards by a true freshman in the first game of the season against Hawaii with 95 yards.
 During the regular season, he rushed for a total of 990 yards on 166 attempts and eight touchdowns, breaking Earl Campbell's school record for rushing yards by a freshman.
 He had 62 yards in the 1995 Sugar Bowl against Virginia Tech.
 He was named Southwest Conference Freshman of the Year after the season.

 Before his sophomore year in 1996, The Sporting News ranked Williams, who was sometimes known as the "Texas Tornado," as the best fullback in college football.
 He led Texas in rushing with 1,272 yards and had over 100 yards rushing in seven games during the season.
 Against Penn State in the 1997 Fiesta Bowl, he rushed for 48 yards and tied a bowl record for catches in a game with nine receptions.

 Williams moved to running back for his junior year in 1997, and Bob Griese's Football Magazine considered him as the second-best candidate for the Heisman Trophy going into the season.
 He scored five touchdowns in a game against Rice, setting school and Big 12 Conference records.
 During a game against Kansas, he broke the school record for career touchdowns with 43.
-Williams finished the season with 1,893 rushing yards on 279 attempts and 25 rushing touchdowns.
+Williams finished the season with 1,893 rushing yards on 279 attempts and 25 rushing touchdowns, leading the nation in rushing yards and co-leading in rushing touchdowns.
 He set single-season school records for rushing yards, carries, and rushing touchdowns in a season, as well as all-purpose yards with 2,043.
 He had the highest rushing yards per game in Division I-A with 172.0, and he earned fifth place for Heisman balloting with 135 points.
 He won the Doak Walker Award in December 1997, and was a unanimous All-American selection.